HyperspaceMadness/Mega_Bezel/README.md

 **Licensing**
 ----------------------------------------

-The base Mega_Bezel package and included components licensing are GPL
+The base Mega_Bezel package and included components licensing are GPLv3

 Community Collections/Packs are licensing is independent of this.
 Please consult each package details.